 How much do I need?
 We process beef once a year over the coarse of the fall, so this recommendation is based on getting you enough beef to last one calendar year.
-Our average hanging weight of 510 lbs that yields roughly 340 lbs of cut and wrapped meat can be sold by quarter, half, and whole.
-We recommend Quarters for Couples and small families and Halves for any family larger than that.
-We also recommend a Half Beef if a smaller family will be using that as their primary or sole source of meat for a whole year.
+Our average hanging weight of 540 lbs that yields roughly 360 lbs of cut and wrapped meat can be sold by quarter, half, and whole.
+We recommend Quarters for singles and couples, halves for small families (2-3 kids) and whole beeves for any family larger than that.

 Who is the Butcher?
 Our beef is processed at Jones’ Farm Meats, a USDA inspected processing facility in our area.
 The customer is responsible for the processing charges.
 One advantage of bulk orders is the ability to customize every part of your order.
 See the chart below for details on cutting options.
 All bulk purchases are picked up by the customer at the Processing Facility.

 How do I order?
 To provide a non-refundable deposit for your order, please use the PayPal application on the right hand column of this page (below on mobile), or contact us for different payment options.

 What do I do when my beef goes to the butcher?
 Click here to be directed to our Processors’ website, Jones’ Farm Meats.
 There you can select the beef cutting link and provide your instructions to the butcher.
 Alternatively, you can call them at (616) 642-9212.

 How should I have my beef cut?